TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Permissions/Index.rst

   delete a file; needs writeFolder permissions

 addFolder
-  add/create new folders; needs writeFolder permissions for the parent folder
+  add or create new folders; needs writeFolder permissions for the parent folder

 readFolder
   list contents of folder